U.S. Citizenship Through Parents and Grandparents Video

 Laws regarding obtaining citizenship through parents changed in 1934, 1940, 1952 and several times since then.
 To determine whether a person acquired U.S. citizenship through his parents depends on his date of the birth, whether one or both of his parents were U.S. citizens at that time, how long his citizen parent(s) lived in the United States prior to his birth, whether his parents were married, etc.

 When Mr. Shusterman worked as an INS Citizenship Attorney (1976-80), he and his colleagues relied on 4 Nationality Charts to simplify the process of determining which applicants acquired U.S. citizenship at birth or derived citizenship as minors.
-We have posted the latest version of these charts online in order to assist you in determining whether you qualify as a U.S. citizen through your parents or grandparents.
+We have posted the latest version of these charts online in order to assist you in determining whether you qualify for US citizenship through parents or grandparents.

 Further information is available on our Citizenship Through Parents page.